Heidedo/Ridle-with-NLM/README.md

 We also experimented with different neural network structures to see, how the model performs with a different activation function such as ReLU or more hidden layers.
 Finally the best settings were chosen and added together for a final run to see, if and how a Language Model can enhance a classification task.
 # Evaluation :bar_chart:
+Our results have shown, that combining linguistic features with an embedding approach can enhance the performance of entity type prediction on knowledge graphs.
+On average, the extension of knowledge graph embeddings with language models has a positive impact on entity type prediction.
+Many entities share the same relations, even if they belong to different classes.
+Therefore the distinction between entities is more difficult if we use a statistical approach.
+By adding semantic information, in the form of abstract summaries transformed into embeddings, the model can make more accurate predictions on entity types.
+Additionally, we tried a second language model to see how the performance changes, using a sentence encoder with different parameters.
+Even though the sentence embeddings created by the new sentence encoder achieved better scores than the SBERT embeddings, the concatenation with representation embeddings led to slightly worse F1-scores among most of the datasets.
+Finally, we experimented with a different SBERT model.
+Analyzing the default model and the enhanced model, the main differences were in the embedding size and the maximum sequence length processed by the model.
+We have seen that the second model outperformed the default model for most knowledge graphs tested.
+This might be because more significant embeddings can encapsulate more detailed text representation, making it easier for the model to predict instance types.
+We have seen the difficulties of training and testing a classifier on incomplete knowledge graphs.
+On the one hand, training on incomplete or false knowledge graphs also leads to false classifications.
+Besides that, actual positively classified entities are marked as misclassified due to missing information for some entities.